benthillerkus/db_migrations_with_multiverse_time_travel/README.md

 # Db Migrations with Multiverse Timetravel

 Runs database migrations for apps with local / embedded databases like SQLite.
-Enables you to check out feature branches during development without resetting your database every time.
+Enables you to check out feature branches during development without resetting your database.

 ## Table of Contents